MONTHLY MINUTES FOR: 08 June 2021

 • SCHOLARSHIP COMMITTEE: None

-• SEAM SQUIRREL: A pup tent 7 meeting will follow the VFW meeting.
+• SEAM SQUIRREL: PT-7 meeting to follow VFW meeting

-A motion was made by Comrade Brozowski to accept all committee reports, seconded by Comrade Roscoe.
+A motion was made by Comrade St.Onge to accept all committee reports, seconded by Comrade Bridges.
 Some discussion.
 Motion approved.

-• Post 9892 Birthday celebration still reset for at a later date once we have our first physical GMM at Crown & Anchor.
+• Post 9892 Birthday celebration is on hold and will be scheduled once we have our first physical GMM at Crown & Anchor.

 GOOD OF THE ORDER:

-• Comrade Reyes encourages all post members to follow/friend the two DPA Facebook Pages: "DPA Official Communications" and "DPA Around the Pacific" and to sign up for the VFW Action Weekly on www.vfw.org up to date information on what the VFW is doing on the legislative front.
+• Comrade Reyes encourages all post members to follow/friend the two DPA Facebook Pages: "DPA Official Communications" and "DPA Around the Pacific" and to sign up for the VFW Action Weekly on www.vfw.org up to date information on what the VFW is doing on the legislative front and to get involved in the VFW “running membership drive”.

 • The new Department of Pacific Areas Webpage is www.vfwpacific.org Log in to Members Only to input CSR data using the member’s VFW membership number and your last name as the password.